Shuang-x/PAT-TopoDiscovery/README.md

 # PAT-TopoDiscovery
-"AttackTopoDis.csp" contains the PAT programs for the two system models described in the paper "Improving the Topology Discovery Mechanism of OpenFlow Controllers in Software-Defined Networks using Process Algebra".
+"AttackTopoDis.csp" contains the PAT programs for the general parameterized models of controller, switch, host and attack.
+It also contains two system models described in the paper
+"Improving the Topology Discovery Mechanism of OpenFlow Controllers in Software-Defined Networks using Process Algebra".